IAmMoltony/pixiv-monitor/README.md

 1. `max_size`: Maximum size of one log file in MiB.
 1. `directory`: What directory to keep log files in.
 1. `level`: Minimum log level. `debug` / `info` / `warning` / `error` / `critical`

+### Multiple monitors

+The `settings-example.json` file demonstrates an example of using multiple monitors.
+You may add as many monitors as you need, with their own artist ID list, among other settings.

+In particular, you can set one or multiple accounts per monitor.
+For example, one monitor can have two accounts, while the other can have only one.
+The indexes correspond to the `.env` file.
+If not set, it'll switch using all configured accounts.

 ### Hooks